UniversalDependencies/UD_Russian-Taiga/README.md

 # Summary

-Universal Dependencies treebank is based on data samples extracted from Taiga Corpus and MorphoRuEval-2017 text collections.
+Universal Dependencies treebank is based on data samples extracted from Taiga Corpus and MorphoRuEval-2017 and GramEval-2020 shared tasks collections.

 # Introduction

 UD Russian Taiga has been developed at the School of Linguistics, National Research University Higher School of Economics in Moscow (HSE/Vyshka).
 The selection of texts is meant to represent those registers that have not been covered by UD Russian SynTagRus and UD Russian Google Stanford Dependencies, mainly e-communication (blogs and social media).
 The sentences are extracted from two open data collections.
 Taiga Corpus ([https://tatianashavrina.github.io/taiga_site/](https://tatianashavrina.github.io/taiga_site/)) is an open-source corpus for machine learning collected by students as part of the curriculum of the MA Program in Computational Linguistics at HSE.
 MorphoRuEval 2017 text collections ([https://github.com/dialogue-evaluation/morphoRuEval-2017](https://github.com/dialogue-evaluation/morphoRuEval-2017)) is an output of the RuEval shared task 'Evaluation of Russian NLP: Morphological analysis, [http://www.dialog-21.ru/en/evaluation/2017/morphology/](http://www.dialog-21.ru/en/evaluation/2017/morphology/)).
+GramEval 2020 collection (https://competitions.codalab.org/competitions/22902)[https://competitions.codalab.org/competitions/22902] is an output of the GramEval 2020 Shared Task on Russian Full Morphology and Dependency Parsing which consists of test data for five genres (social, wiki, news, fiction, poetry).

 The plain text data were tokenized, lemmatized and parsed using UDpipe ([http://ufal.mff.cuni.cz/udpipe](http://ufal.mff.cuni.cz/udpipe)) and checked manually.
 Corrections were made at all levels: tokenization, lemmata, pos, features, dependency relations.

 # Registers

-* blogs and social media: 65%
+* blogs and social media: 50%
-main source: vk.com, instagram, facebook, twitter
+  * source: vk.com, instagram, facebook, twitter, youtube comments

-* poetry: 34%
+* poetry: 23%
-main source: stihi.ru (naïve poetry), Corpus of Russian poetry (RNC)
+  * source: stihi.ru (naïve poetry), Corpus of Russian poetry (RNC)

+* fiction: 12%
+  * source: Zhurnalnyj zal (magazines.gorky.media), RNC main corpus

-* news: 1%
+* news: 13%
-The tiny news collection was used to train annotators and check annotation consistency with other UD treeabnks.
+  * main source: lenta.ru

+* wiki: 2%
+  * source: Russian wikipedia

 # Data split

+* v.2.6:
+  * train: 68.1% (43.6K tokens, 3138 sentences)
+  * dev: 15.8% (10.1K tokens, 945 sentences)
+  * test: 16.1% (10.3K tokens, 881 sentences)

 * v.2.4:
   * train: 43.0% (16.6K tokens, 1302 sentences)